koltyakov/gosip/README.md

 JSON and struct representations are different in terms of language notations.
 So credentials parameters names in `private.json` files and declared as structs initiators vary.

+### Azure AD application authentication

+Azure AD application authentication is a recommended way for production use with SharePoint Online.
+It's based on OAuth 2.0 protocol and uses AAD application credentials for authentication.

+Depending on an application type, there are different authentication strategies:

+- Azure AD Certificate authentication: for headless applications, which are not able to provide user interaction, like a background service or a daemon.
+It uses a certificate to authenticate an application.
+- Azure AD authorization with username and password: for applications which are able to provide user interaction, like a desktop application or CLI with credentials prompt.
+It uses a username and password to authenticate a user.
+- Azure AD device token authentication: for applications which are able to provide user interaction, like a desktop application or CLI.
+It uses a device code to authenticate a user.
+It also supports multi-factor authentication.

 ### SAML Auth (SharePoint Online user credentials authentication)

 This authentication option uses Microsoft Online Security Token Service `https://login.microsoftonline.com/extSTS.srf` and SAML tokens in order to obtain an authentication cookie.